vorabrijesh/Selab-Librarymetric/README.md

 For now, we have done comparsion just for javascript library

 ## How to setup database.
-- In the database folder, it contains exported data in csv,json,sql and doc format.
+- In the database folder, it contains exported data in csv, json, sql and doc format.
 Import in phpmyadmin before running the tool.

 ## How to run